 Rush Excellence in Peptic Ulcer Care

 - Recognized experts in ulcer care: Your care team includes some of the country's leading GI experts who understand how to treat ulcers like yours.
-In fact, U.S. News & World Report ranked Rush University Medical Center as one of the country's best hospitals for gastroenterology and GI surgery.
+In fact, U.S. News & World Report ranked Rush University Medical Center one of the country's best hospitals for gastroenterology and GI surgery.

 - Fast access to care: We understand that you want to find answers to your burning pain as quickly as possible.
 That's why our providers are usually able to see you within one week.
 You may even be able to see a doctor on the same day as your request, either in-person or virtually.

 - Surgical expertise for serious ulcers: If you have a serious peptic ulcer that won't heal or you develop complications from your ulcer, Rush surgeons can use minimally invasive and robotic options to treat your ulcer.
 This will help you feel less pain after surgery and recover more quickly.